srimanthtenneti/Autoencoders/README.md

 The CR value for the convolutional autoencoder is better compared to the linear autoencoder.
 This demonstrates the efficiency of the convolutional autoencoder.

+## Conclusion

+The convolutional autoencoders are much more efficient compared to the linear autoencoders.